-Tunisia's Saied moves into economy and COVID-19 after ousting government | ExBulletin
+Tunisia's Saied moves into economy and Covid-19 after ousting government | ExBulletin

 The judiciary had previously said it was investigating the two largest parties in parliament, Ennahda and the Heart of Tunisia, on suspicion of receiving foreign funding during the 2019 election campaign.

-The judiciary, widely seen in Tunisia as politically independent, said its investigation began 10 days before the president’s moves.
+The judiciary, widely seen in Tunisia as politically independent, said its investigation began 10 days before the presidents’ move.

-Ennahda, a moderate Islamic party that has become the main point of opposition to Saied’s seizure of power after parliament speaker its leader Rached Ghannouchi accused him of carrying out a coup, denying any wrongdoing.
+Ennahda, a moderate Islamic party that has become the main point of opposition to the Saieds seizure of power after parliament speaker its leader Rached Ghannouchi accused it of carrying out a coup, denying any wrongdoing.

 The heart of Tunisia could not be reached for comment.

-Although Ennahda on Sunday called on supporters to take to the streets against Saied’s actions, he has since called for calm and called for national dialogue.
+Although Ennahda on Sunday called on supporters to take to the streets against Saieds’s actions, he has since called for calm and called for national dialogue.

 On Wednesday there were no signs of protests or other concerns, although a heavier security presence was in place in central Tunisia.
 The army also remains in parliament, the government and television buildings that besieged Sunday.